Gruntfuggly/todo-tree/README.md

     },
 ```

 This treats any of `FIXME`, `FIXIT` or `FIX` as `FIXME`.
 When the tree is grouped by tag, all of these will appear under the `FIXME` node.
-This also means that custom highlights are applied to the group, not each tag type. *Note: all tags in the group should also appear in `todo-tree.general.tags`.*
+This also means that custom highlights are applied to the group, not each tag type.

+<sup>*Note: all tags in the group should also appear in `todo-tree.general.tags`.*</sup>

 **todo-tree.general.revealBehaviour** (`start of todo`)</br>
 Change the cursor behaviour when selecting a todo from the explorer.
 Yo.u can choose from: `start of todo` (moves the cursor to the beginning of the todo), `end of todo` (moves the cursor to the end of the todo) `highlight todo` (selects the todo text), `start of line` (moves the cursor to the start of the line) and `highlight line` (selected the whole line)